mory2154/Supervised_learning_projects/README.md

 ## Project 5: Diabetes Case Study
 In this mini-lab, we'll try to optimize a number of models using Randomized Grid Searching in this  notebook.

+## Project 6: Find Donors for CharityML
+Find Donors for CharityML with Kaggle: CharityML is a fictitious charity organization that provides financial support.
+In an effort to improve donor outreach effectiveness, I had to build an algorithm that best identifies potential donors.
+I evaluated and optimized several different supervised learners (AdaBoost, Decision Tree & Logistic Regression) to determine which algorithm will provide the highest donation yield.